Applications for 11+ entry in 2021 are no longer being accepted.

 2 LEA Common Application Form

 11+ entrance tests for 2015 will take place on the morning of Saturday 27 September at LRGS.
-There are three tests: Verbal Reasoning, Mathematics and English, held in September.
+There are three tests: Verbal Reasoning, Mathematics and English.
+We do not use Non-Verbal Reasoning.
 The results of the 11+ entrance tests are sent to arrive with parents in early October.
-You can see some sample 11+ test papers above, along with answers.

 Who is eligible to apply?